 WiseBanyan is a micro-investing app which calls itself “the world’s first free financial advisor.”

 Launched in 2014 and based in Las Vegas, Nevada, the platform offers zero-fee account management and goal-based planning tools.
-In 2018, WiseBanyan was acquired by Axos, the holding company for Axos Bank, a tech-driven financial services provider.
+In 2018, Axos acquired WiseBanyon, the holding company for Axos Bank, a tech-driven financial services provider.

 How WiseBanyan Works